gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 Lattice QCD demonstrates it numerically.
 The linear potential is observed in simulation.
-But the mechanism — why the flux tube forms, why the gauge field topology produces confinement — is not analytically understood.
+But the mechanism, why the flux tube forms, why the gauge field topology produces confinement, is not analytically understood.

 This is the Clay Millennium Problem.